Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 4. Regularly Patch Your Site.

 Regular patching, especially of blog software, is critical.
-Blog platforms like WordPress are a magnet for hackers looking to try out their mad hacker skilz, most times using automated software.
-WP has had some holes large enough to drive semi trucks through in the past.
+Blog platforms like WordPress are a magnet for hackers looking to try out their mad hacker skills, most times using automated software.
+WP has had some holes large enough to drive semi-trucks through in the past.
 While they keep patching the holes, there are always more.
 Every time a new and improved version comes out – it comes with new and improved holes.

-Sometimes people let patches go due to the fact that patches will often break things on the site in question.
+Sometimes people let patches go because patches will often break things on the site in question.
 So people think that it’s easier to just let a patch go because, if you use it, now “x” won’t work on the site.
-Very frustrating and definitely not the best practice.
+Very frustrating and not the best practice.

 5. Regularly Update Your Modules, Widgets, and Plugins.

 This goes hand-in-hand with patching your site, but you also want to make sure you’re updating all of your modules, widgets, and plugins when they become available.
-A lot of times, these updates from the products developers will have built in patches and new security measure added into them.
+A lot of times, these updates from the product developers will have built-in patches and new security measures added to them.

 6. Pick Themes and Pre-Coded Extras Carefully.